littensy/rbxts-react/README.md

 If we're missing any deviations from [React Lua](https://jsdotlua.github.io/react-lua/), please [open an issue or pull request](https://github.com/littensy/rbxts-react/issues/new) to let us know!

 > [!IMPORTANT]
-> This package uses unreleased roblox-ts features and requires `roblox-ts@next` to be installed.
+> This package uses unreleased roblox-ts features, and requires `roblox-ts@next` to be installed.
->
-> If you're encountering issues with `@rbxts/react`, please see the [Troubleshooting](#🔎-troubleshooting) section for more information.
+> If you're encountering issues with `@rbxts/react`, please see the [Troubleshooting](#-troubleshooting) section for more information.

 ## 📦 Setup